CtrlK

 Workflow Clarity

-The 'Instructions' section lists 4 vague steps ('Define script inputs, outputs, and failure modes', 'Apply strict mode') without concrete sequencing, validation checkpoints, or feedback loops.
-For a skill involving potentially destructive operations (file manipulation, CI/CD pipelines), there are no explicit validation or verification steps in the workflow.
+The 'Instructions' section lists only 4 vague steps ('Define script inputs', 'Apply strict mode', 'Implement core logic', 'Add tests') without any concrete sequencing, validation checkpoints, or feedback loops.
+For a skill involving destructive operations (file manipulation, system automation), there are no explicit validate-then-proceed workflows.
+The quality checklist at the end is a post-hoc list, not an integrated workflow.

 1 / 3